Semantic memory: Modality-specific impairments

-Semantic refractory access and semantic storage disorders

 Semantic memory disorders fall into two groups.
-Semantic refractory access disorders are contrasted with semantic storage disorders according to four factors.
-Temporal factors, response consistency, frequency and semantic relatedness are the four factors used to differentiate between semantic refractory access and semantic storage disorders.
-A key feature of semantic refractory access disorders is temporal distortions.
-Decreases in response time to certain stimuli are noted when compared to natural response times.
-Response consistency is the next factor.
-In access disorders you see inconsistencies in comprehending and responding to stimuli that have been presented many times.
+Semantic refractory access disorders are contrasted with semantic storage disorders according to four factors: temporal factors, response consistency, frequency, and semantic relatedness.
+A key feature of semantic refractory access disorders is temporal distortions, where decreases in response time to certain stimuli are noted when compared to natural response times.
+In access disorders there are inconsistencies in comprehending and responding to stimuli that have been presented many times.
 Temporal factors impact response consistency.
-In storage disorders, you do not see an inconsistent response to specific items like you do in refractory access disorders.
+In storage disorders, an inconsistent response to specific items is not observed.
 Stimulus frequency determines performance at all stages of cognition.
 Extreme word frequency effects are common in semantic storage disorders while in semantic refractory access disorders word frequency effects are minimal.
-The comparison of 'close' and 'distant' groups tests semantic relatedness.
-'Close' groupings have words that are related because they are drawn from the same category.
-For example, a listing of clothing types would be a 'close' grouping.
-'Distant' groupings contain words with broad categorical differences.
-Non-related words would fall into this group.
-Comparing close and distant groups shows that in access disorders semantic relatedness had a negative effect.
-This is not observed in semantic storage disorders.
-Category specific and modality specific impairments are important components in access and storage disorders of semantic memory.
+The comparison of close and distant groups tests semantic relatedness.
+Close groupings have words that are related because they are drawn from the same category, such as a list of clothing types.
+Distant groupings contain words with broad categorical differences, such as unrelated words.
+Comparing close and distant groups shows that in access disorders semantic relatedness had a negative effect, which is not observed in semantic storage disorders.
+Category-specific and modality-specific impairments are important components in access and storage disorders of semantic memory.